Sangler/Checkapayment/README.md

 ---

-> ⚠️ **STRICT SCHEMA RULE**: DO NOT add any new database tables or schemas without explicit permission from the user!
+> ⚠️ **STRICT SCHEMA RULE FOR AI MODELS**: DO NOT add any new database tables or schemas without explicit permission from the user!

 ---